keineahnung2345/linux-commands/Git commands.md

 [Support for password authentication was removed.
 Please use a personal access token instead [duplicate]](https://stackoverflow.com/questions/68775869/support-for-password-authentication-was-removed-please-use-a-personal-access-to)

+When asked for password, key in the access token generated on Github(not password!).

 ## Create an alias
 [Shortcuts for git commands](https://stackoverflow.com/questions/14753603/shortcuts-for-git-commands)